lijikun/gaussian-wrapper-scripts/README.md

  4. Replaces `!coordinates!` with the real molecule definition.

- 5. Generates a Bash script for running g09 with all the input files generated.
+ 5. Add an empty line to the end of each input file if it doesn't have one.

-See [`coord2input-sample-template.gjf`](coord2input-sample-template.gjf) for a sample template.
+ 6. Generates a Bash script for running g09 with all the input files generated.
+Makes it executable.

 ## g09run.sh